PostgREST/postgrest/how-tos/embedding-table-from-another-schema.rst

    create schema if not exists private;

-   -- For simplicity's sake the table is devoid of constraints on email, phone, etc. create table private.details(
+   -- For simplicity's sake the table is devoid of constraints/domains on email, phone, etc. create table private.details(
      id         int  primary key references public.people , email      text